cambricorp/digital-signage-server/README.md

 * [Hugo Lima](https://github.com/hmiguellima) - data models and Kanban-like front-end
 * [Bruno René Santos](https://github.com/brunorene) - back-end and playlist generation

+# How to run

+There is a Vagrantfile, so you can get it more or less up and running in Vagrant using 'vagrant up'.
+Another, more manual way follows.

+You should set up a virtualenv to install the required dependencies.
+And you need to set up some required config files for the app to start.

+    virtualenv env/
+    pip install -r requirements.txt

+    cp etc/users.json.default etc/users.json
+    cp etc/default.json.default etc/default.json

+    python manage.py add-user <youruser> <yourpassword>

+You also need to install and start redis at this point.
+After you've done that, you can easily get the web service up and running:

+    python app.py

+You probably also need to start the celery workers, and of course you'd need the clients for showing.
+But this should get you started.

 # LICENSING

 Everything on this source tree is distributed under the MIT license.
 Go forth and hack it to your contentment.